Certificate in Museum Studies

 Museum Exhibit Planner

 Exhibit planners design the narrative and visual layout of museum exhibits.
 They coordinate with curators, educators, and designers to create informative and engaging displays for the public.
-Skills developed in this certificate, such as interpretive planning and visitor engagement, prepare students who complete the certificate to support or lead these projects effectively.
+Skills developed through this certificate, such as interpretive planning and visitor engagement, prepare students to effectively support or lead these projects.

 Museum Public Outreach Manager